david-crow/cs-5201/notes.md

 1. Match without the possibility of any conversion
 2. Template match with the possibility of trivial conversion
-3. Function delcaration using the ordinary matching process
+3. Function declaration using the ordinary matching process

 ```C++
 template <class T>